kaazing/tutorials/todomvc-angular-rest/readme.md

 - Item is ‘busy’ - somebody is working on it to help dealing with the race conditions.

 Application also contains NodeJS backend components that connects to AMQP server and receives all messages thus maintaining the current state of the items.
 Once the connection is established Web clients can obtain all the items in their current state by sending initialization request.
+_Helper component that emulates socket.io behavior for backward compatibility with existing NodeJS socket.io implementations is located under **node/socketioalt.js**

+### REST simulation and reference implementation with Socket.io
+To simplify transition from REST-based implementation we also provide a REST emulation client wrapper AngularJS service (js/services/AngularRestEmulationClient.js), Node.js back end REST emulator (restalt.js) and a reference application (serverrestem.js) to illustrate the simplicity of the transition from REST API to Kaazing WebSocket.

 ## Installing Kaazing AMQP Gateway
 - Download AMQP Gateway (Gateway + Documentation + Demos) from  [AMQP Gateway downloads page][11] as a ZIP file